 Safety related incidents/matters should be communicated via relevant line management to the appropriate level and to the department safety representatives if necessary.
+See under section 4 the requirements and procedures for reporting safety incidents.

 This is a research laboratory with a broad programme of work.
 Experimental arrangements change frequently.
 There will be hazards with which you are unfamiliar.
 You must therefore make yourself aware and maintain awareness of the hazards in the area you are working in, adhere to the instructions given in this document and follow any instructions given locally.